janinedotgm/agave-checkout-gen/README.md

 # example: cargo run --bin create_git_command solana-svm
 ```

-### 3. Generate new workspace members list
+### 3. Generate new workspace members list and patches dependencies
 Since you only check out the folders for this specific package, you have to update the workspace
-members list in your `Cargo.toml`.
+members list and patches dependencies in your `Cargo.toml`.
 You can use the `update-cargo-toml` script to generate a members
-list that only contains the folders you checked out.
+list that only contains the folders you checked out and a patches.toml file that only contains the patches dependencies for the checked out packages.

-Simply run which creates a new members list in `output/members.toml`.
+The following command creates a new members list in `output/members.toml` and a patches.toml file in `output/patches.toml`.
 ```bash
 cargo run --bin update-cargo-toml
 ```